Colleen Kollar-Kotelly: Notable cases

 On March 7, 2016, she denied a requested preliminary injunction against Washington, D.C.'s discretionary issue of concealed carry permits, thereby allowing DC police chief Cathy Lanier to continue denying concealed carry permits to law-abiding citizens in most cases.
 In 2017, Kollar-Kotelly presided over ACLU v.
 Trump and Pence.

 On October 30, 2017, Kollar-Kotelly blocked the enforcement of President Donald Trump's ban on transgender individuals from serving in the military.

 On May 14, 2024, Kollar-Kotelly sentenced Lauren Handy to 57 months in prison and three years of supervised release for her part in blocking access to an abortion clinic, a violation of the FACE Act.

-On May 31, Judge Colleen Kollar-Kotelly sentenced Paulette "Paula" Harlow to two years in federal prison and 36 months of supervised release for violating the Freedom of Access to Clinic Entrances Act (FACE Act) during a pro-life demonstration at an abortion clinic in 2020.
+On May 31, Judge Colleen Kollar-Kotelly sentenced 75-year-old Paulette "Paula" Harlow to two years in federal prison and 36 months of supervised release for violating the Freedom of Access to Clinic Entrances Act (FACE Act) during a pro-life demonstration at an abortion clinic in 2020.
 During sentencing, Kollar-Kotelly addressed concerns raised by Harlow’s husband, John, and her attorney, who pleaded for leniency due to her rapidly declining health, warning that imprisonment could endanger her life.
 In response, the judge referenced Harlow’s religious beliefs, stating:

 "I would suggest that, in terms of your religion, one of the tenets is that you should make the effort, during this period of time—when it may be difficult for your husband—to do what is necessary to survive, because that's part of the tenets of your religion."

 In October 2024, Kollar-Kotelly found Dominic Box, who participated in the January 6 United States Capitol attack, guilty on six charges.
 Before Box's scheduled sentencing date, he was pardoned by Donald Trump.
 Kollar-Kotelly criticized Trump's blanket pardons for those involved in the January 6 Capitol attack.

 On February 6, 2025, Kollar-Kotelly issued a temporary ruling limiting the Department of Government Efficiency's access to the Treasury Department's payment system, which plaintiffs allege would allow the Department to access the personal information of millions of Americans.
 She arranged a hearing for February 24, 2025 to consider a preliminary injunction.

 In a 120-page ruling on April 24, 2025, Kollar-Kotelly blocked part of Trump's executive order that would require people to prove U.S. citizenship before registering to vote.
 She wrote that the states and Congress, not the president, have the power to regulate elections.